hguzha/FHIR-Server-Docs/_10.2/02-installing/00-trying-out.md

 toc: true
 ---

 * The IBM FHIR Server operator can be installed in an on-line cluster through the OpenShift CLI.
-(Installing via OLM, or in an air-gapped cluster, is not yet supported.)
 * Multiple instances of the IBM FHIR Server operator may be deployed into different namespaces, one per namespace.